 No. Name/Value Description Def/FbEq16 Scalar Scalar control.
 Suitable for most applications, if top performance is not required.
 Motor identification run is not required.
 Note: Scalar control must be used in the following situations: • with multimotor systems 1) if the load is not equally shared between the motors, 2) if the motors are of different sizes, or 3) if the motors are going to be changed after the motor identification (ID run) • if the nominal current of the motor is less than 1/6 of the nominal output current of the drive • if the drive is used with no motor connected (for example, for test purposes).
-Note: Correct motor operation requires that the magnetizing current of the inverter.
-See also section Speed compensated stop (page 131), and section Operating modes of the drive (page 101).
+Note: Correct motor operation requires that the magnetizing current of the motor does not exceed 90% of the nominal current of the inverter.
+See also section Speed compensated stop (page 136), and section Operating modes of the drive (page 101).
 1 99.06 Motor nominal current Defines the nominal motor current.
 Must be equal to the value on the motor rating plate.
 If multiple motors are connected to the drive, enter the total current of the motors.
 Notes: Correct motor operation requires that the magnetizing current of the motor does not exceed 90% of the nominal current of the drive.
-0.0 A This parameter cannot be changed while the drive is running.
-0.06400.0 A Nominal current of the motor.
-The allowable range is $1/62 \times I_N$ of the drive $(02 \times I_N$ with scalar control mode).
+This parameter cannot be changed while the drive is 0.0 A 0.06400.0 A running.
+Nominal current of the motor.
+The allowable range is $1/62 \times I_N$ of the drive $(02 \times I_N)$ with scalar control mode).
 1 = 1 A 99.07 Motor nominal voltage Defines the nominal motor voltage supplied to the motor.
 This setting must match the value on the rating plate of the motor.
-Notes: • With permanent magnet motors, the nominal voltage is the BackEMF voltage at nominal speed of the motor.
-If the voltage is given as voltage per rpm, e.g. 60 V per 1000 rpm, the voltage for a nominal speed of 3000 rpm is 3 × 60 V = 180 V. • The stress on the motor insulation is always dependent on the drive supply voltage.
-This also applies to the case where the motor voltage rating is lower than that of the drive and the supply. • This parameter cannot be changed while the drive is running.
-0.0 V 0.0800.0 Nominal voltage of the motor.
+Notes: With permanent magnet motors, the nominal voltage is the BackEMF voltage at nominal speed of the motor.
+If the voltage is given as voltage per rpm, e.g. 60 V per 1000 rpm, the voltage for a nominal speed of 3000 rpm is 3 × 60 V = 180 V. The stress on the motor insulation is always dependent on the drive supply voltage.
+This also applies to the case where the motor voltage rating is lower than that of the drive and the supply.
+This parameter cannot be changed while the drive is running.
+0.0 V 0.0960.0 V Nominal voltage of the motor.
 10 = 1 V 99.08 Motor nominal frequency Defines the nominal motor frequency.
 This setting must match the value on the rating plate of the motor.
 Note: This parameter cannot be changed while the drive is running.
-50.0 Hz 0.0500.0 Hz Nominal frequency of the motor.
+50.00 Hz 0.00500.00 Hz Nominal frequency of the motor.
 10 = 1 Hz 99.09 Motor nominal speed Defines the nominal motor speed.
 The setting must match the value on the rating plate of the motor.
 Note: This parameter cannot be changed while the drive is running.
 0 rpm 030000 rpm Nominal speed of the motor.
 1 = 1 rpm